jordan-schnur/Death-Messages-Plus/README.md

-# Death-Messages-Plus
+# Death Messages Plus by Zyneak
-Custom Minecraft death messages
+Customize the death messages of your Minecraft server.

+Official release version hosted here https://www.curseforge.com/minecraft/bukkit-plugins/dmp

+I will move to spigot once version 2.0 is released.

 ## Todo